Supporting someone with panic attacks

 What if I feel there’s no reason for them to panic?

 You might wonder if simply telling the person to calm down will help.
 No matter how illogical you think they’re being, you should never say this to them.
 People have panic attacks because they feel threatened or afraid – it’s their body’s ‘fight or flight’ response kicking in and floods their brain with chemicals.
 Their brain truly believes they’re in danger, so you can’t just talk them out of it.

 Watch our video with Dr Aaron Balick to find out more about helping someone with panic attacks:

 They could do, or it may be a complete one-off – it varies from person to person.
 Some people have one or two panic attacks and then never have another one.
 But it’s best to be prepared in case it happens again.

 Try and learn to spot the early signs so you can help them in the future.
 “Ask them about the first thing they noticed,” says Julie.
 “Catch panic attacks early and they might not go into full-blown panic.”

-It’s tempting to avoid anything that might make them panic – even the things they enjoy.
+If your friend experiences panic attacks regularly, this might start to impact the way they live their life.
+They might begin to avoid activities they once enjoyed for fear of having another panic attack.
 That doesn’t actually work, though, and can make them more scared and limited in the longer term.
 “Panic is like marshmallow,” says Julie.
 “It expands to take up all the room you give it.”